 We spent the first few days in the Camry driving locally in town, where we still managed to average 46.3 mpg.
 On our one long motorway trip to Leeds & back, approximately 140 miles, this rose to a highly pleasing 55.7mpg.
 Add in Toyota’s famed reliability, a dealer network who are always on hand to help & it’s continued position atop the JD Power survey & choosing a Camry would not be a gamble.

 If you’ve stuck with me to this point in the review, hopefully you’ll realise by now, that I really liked the Camry.
 Admittedly, it’s not the best looking model in the sector & wouldn’t get asked to appear on a car version of “Love Island.”
-And, it’s not quick, with a top speed of 112mph & a 0-62mph time of 8.3 seconds.
-Plus it lacks the kind of connectivity the competition features.
+And, with a top speed of 112mph & a 0-62mph time of 8.3 seconds, it won’t ruffle any feather’s.

 On a positive note, the Camry is an honest car, will do a splendid job of making your daily commute incredibly relaxing , matches the equivalent diesel when it comes to mpg, ticks the hybrid box & from a company car taxation perspective, will also save you a substantial amount of money.